artttt/livemaptiles/README.md

 To help you get started it is recommended that you work through livemaptiles_demo.ipynb

+a couple of things that might trip you up early on.
+ - Wont work outside of a Jupyter notbook.
+ - it uses port 8080 by default on import.
+If that is in use you will get some errors.
+However you can change the port and then start the server

 you can install it directly from github like this
 ```
 pip install https://github.com/artttt/livemaptiles/zipball/master